 Handlebars - Compiled Templates

-It is possible to precompile your Handlebars template (the result is a JavaScript function), and then include the compiled templates via a script
+It is possible to precompile your Handlebars template (the result is a JavaScript function), and then include the compiled templates via a script element.

 Advantages of precompiling the templates include: